ylansegal/blog/source/_posts/2018-08-26-on-taking-notes.markdown

 - *Markdown*: I prefer a plan text format.
 I favor markdown because of it's simplicity and support for code blocks with syntax highlighting and checklists.
 It's also becoming ubiquitous in many tools I use.
 - *Atom*: My current editor of choice.
 A few plugins make it particularly useful: [pipe][pipe] for executing against external commands, [wikilink][wikilink] for lightweight linking between notes.
-- *Synching*: My notes are regular files, so they can be synched with any service (eg. Dropbox, iCloud, etc).
+- *Syncing*: My notes are regular files, so they can be synced with any service (eg. Dropbox, iCloud, etc).
 I usually don't need my notes on my phone, but those services makes them available when I do.
 - *Daily Note*: I usually start a fresh notes each day.
 It's like a dashboard of all the things I have going on.
 It's pre-populated with the items from the previous workday that were not completed (in Franklin Covey style).
 It serves as a scratchpad too.
 I link to notes that are more in depth for specific projects or tickets.
 - *Weekly Note*: At the end of each work week I conduct a personal retrospective and write down my thoughts.
 It helps with keeping a big picture of what I am working on and my effectiveness at work.